 This phased approach shows how to get results from automation, building on successes to achieve quantifiable improvements in customer satisfaction and operational efficiency.

-For another example of how this worked in practice (with award-winning results), read this story about MBNA’s experience automating fraud prevention processes or check our latest webinar Automate Customer Journeys: How to enhance CX and improve operational efficiency for more insights.
+For another example of how this worked in practice (with award-winning results), read this story about MBNA’s experience automating fraud prevention processes or check our latest whitepaper The Importance of Connected Customer Journeys for more insights.